 Frequently Asked Questions About How to Find a College Roommate

-That depends on the college you attend.
-Many colleges allow students to choose their own roommates or request roommates; however, some colleges and universities still assign roommates to first-year students.
+Usually, roommate assignments are based on students' answers to questionnaires.
+Schools aim to match compatible roommates as much as possible.
 That said, if you end up with a completely incompatible roommate, you may be able to request a switch.

-If you can find a friend to be your roommate, or if a trusted friend can vouch for a potential roommate, then that's a great place to start.
+If you can find a friend to be your roommate, or if a trusted friend can vouch for a potential roommate, that's a great place to start.
 If you discover a potential roommate online, use caution and common sense.
-Try to meet that person first through a video call or face to face in a busy place.
+Try to meet that person first through a video call or in person at a public place like a coffee shop.

 You can vet them by asking questions about their living habits, interests, and expectations for college.

 How long does it take to find a college roommate?

 The timeline for finding a roommate varies for everyone.
 Some students may know right away who they want to room with, while others may search for weeks or even months to find someone.
 Many incoming first-year students simply wait for their college to match them with a random peer.

 If you think it'll take you a while to find a roommate, give yourself plenty of time to do so before the new school year.
 Ideally, you should be starting your roommate search at least a few months before the term starts.